ttavenner/correspondence-map/README.md

 # Code Organization

 ## Parser
 All the code for the parser is contained in the `parser` folder.
-At present this is a single file with a config file and a `package.json` for node installation.
+At present this is a single file named `get-data.js`, a configuration file named `config.json`, and a `package.json` for node installation.

 ## Map
 The core code of the map is organized into four different files, all of which can be found in the `js` folder: